pypa/pipenv/docs/advanced.rst

     py==1.4.34
     pytest==3.2.3

-Often, you would want to generate a requirements file based on your current environment.
+Sometimes, you would want to generate a requirements file based on your current environment.
 However, using pipenv lock -r will still do the locking process which could update package versions.
 To keep the packages as is, use the ``--keep-outdated`` flag::